yrykhter/go_app/README.md

 ## Infrastructure

-Maybe use official helm chart ???
+Use official helm charts for Prometheus and Grafana!

 Added components: